gs1/GS1_DigitalLink_Resolver_CE/README.md

 3. **Separate GTIN Qualifiers**: GTIN qualifiers are now independent, free from a fixed 'qualifier path', offering enhanced flexibility.
 4. **Unified Database**: Streamline your infrastructure as maintaining both SQL *and* Document databases is no longer necessary—only the Document database is required.
 5. **Embrace the Pythonic Way with Python 3.10**: The evolution of the Resolver CE is taking a leap forward in code readability with Python.
 After discussions and feedback from the dev community implementing Resolver 2.x, we've shed the many layers of Node JavaScript source files in favor of Python's elegant simplicity and fewer script files.
 Resolver CE v3.0 is written in Python 3.10, adopting a 'pythonic' style of coding that is much easier to read and adjust as required.
 This isn't just a change; it's an upgrade to high-performance processing that is easier to read, comprehend and adjust.
+6. **Introduction of compression for GS1 Digital Link URls**: The Resolver CE v3.0 now supports the compression of GS1 Digital Link URLs.
+This feature is particularly useful when you have a long URL that you want to compress to a shorter one.
+The compressed URL can be used in place of the original URL, and the Resolver CE v3.0 will automatically decompress it when resolving the GS1 identifier.

 ### 📚 Simplified Architecture
 The new architecture is based on a microservices approach.
 In this solution the data entry service with its API can be separated from the Front-end resolving web service.